Society of Motor Manufacturers and Traders: Consumer protection

 The Motor Industry Code of Practice for New Cars was launched in 2004, which provides trading standards for consumers, via automotive traders who are registered with the Motor Codes code of practice.
 The UK car industry has had a reputation of a minority of garages and repair companies giving consumers a less-than-satisfactory level of performance, with (generally) female consumers being cynically targeted for excessive costs for maintaining their cars.
 Call-out charges for repairs and roadside breakdowns have been known to be uncompetitively high.
 The Motor Industry Code of Practice for Service and Repair was launched in August 2008 to correct any cowboy practices of financial manipulation.
 More than 4,000 garages across the UK now are registered with this scheme.
 It was claimed by the National Consumer Council that substandard repair work by UK garages was costing consumers around £4 billion a year.

 Activities

-The organisation "promotes the interests of the UK automotive industry at home and abroad" for a sector that produced 1.6 million vehicles - including cars and commercial vehicles - and 2.71 million engines in the UK (2018) and employs a UK workforce of more than 823,000.
+The organisation "promotes the interests of the UK automotive industry at home and abroad" for a sector that produced 1.6 million vehicles – including cars and commercial vehicles – and 2.71 million engines in the UK (2018) and employs a UK workforce of more than 823,000.
 The organisation advocates and lobbies on behalf of the sector, in particular for vehicle and component manufacturers, and the motor retail sector.

-It settles any disputes on cars in the UK that are still under warranty.
-It monitors combined sales of cars in the UK.

-Each year in May, it holds the SMMT Test Day for invited motoring journalists at General Motors' Millbrook Proving Ground at Millbrook, Bedfordshire.
+The SMMT monitors and reports on the UK's registrations and production figures for cars and LCVs.
+Each May, the organisation holds the SMMT Test Day for invited motoring journalists at Millbrook Proving Ground to test drive and review the latest new models from vehicle manufacturers.